-JOURNAL.
-Under the bill, a notary public is required to maintain a journal of all notarial acts performed, either in a tangible medium or electronic format.
+Journal of all notarial acts performed, either in a tangible medium or electronic format.
 For each notarial act, the notary public must record the date and time, the type of notarial act, the name and address of each individual for whom the notarial act is performed, information concerning evidence of identity of the individual, and a list of all fees charged for the notarial act.
 If a notary public's journal is lost or stolen, the notary public must notify the State Treasurer within 10 days of the loss or theft.
 The notary public must either retain the journal for 10 years after the performance of the last notarial act chronicled in the journal or transmit the journal to the Department of the Treasury or a repository approved by the State Treasurer.